-Amendment 73 to the Investment Law ("the 2017 Amendment"), which came into effect as of January 1, 2017 is based on the "Nexus Principles", according to the OECD guidelines recently published as part of the Base Erosion and Profit Shifting (BEPS) project.
+Amendment 73 to the Investment Law ("the 2017 Amendment"), was enacted as part of the Economic Efficiency Law that was published on December 29, 2016, and is effective as of January 1, 2017.
+The 2017 Amendment is based on the OECD guidelines recently published as part of the Base Erosion and Profit Shifting (BEPS) project and introduced the incentive regimes of "Preferred Technological Enterprise" and of "Special Preferred Technological Enterprise", as described below.
+These new regimes are in addition to the other existing post Amendment 68 tax incentives regimes under the Investment Law.

-The new incentives regime will apply to "Preferred Technological Enterprises" that meet certain conditions, including all of the following:
+The new incentives regime will apply to "Preferred Technological Enterprises" that meet the "Preferred Enterprise" requirements and certain additional conditions, including all of the following:

-1. A company's average R&D expenses in the three years prior to the current tax year must be greater than or equal to 7% of its total revenue or exceed NIS 75 million (approximately \$21,000) per year;

-- 2. A company must also satisfy one of the following conditions: - at least 20% of the workforce (or at least 200 employees) are employed in R&D; - a venture capital investment of an amount approximately equivalent to at least \$2,000 was previously made in the company; or - growth in sales or workforce by an average of 25% over the three years preceding the tax year
+- 1. A company's average R&D expenses in the three years prior to the current tax year must be greater than or equal to 7% of its total revenue or exceed NIS 75 million (approximately \$21,000) per year; - 2.
+A company must also satisfy one of the following conditions: - 100% of at least 20% of the Company's overall workforce or at least 200 employees are allocated to R&D in the financial statements; - a venture capital investment of an amount approximately equivalent to at least \$2,000 was previously made in the company; or - growth in sales or workforce by an average of 25% over the three years preceding the tax year

-A "Special Preferred Technological Enterprise" is an enterprise that meets conditions 1 and 2 above, and in addition is a part of a group of companies that have total annual consolidated revenues above NIS 10 billion (approximately \$2,800,000).
+A "Special Preferred Technological Enterprise" is an enterprise that meets conditions 1 and 2 above, and in addition is a part of a group of companies that have total annual consolidated revenues above NIS 10 billion (approximately \$2.8 billion).